T-Bunckenburg93/nebData/docs/hullPointDistribution-ANS.md

 ## Conclusions

 Getting the right amount of points into a hull is hard.
 This post should be used as a guide, not as a rule, as there are many other factors beyond hull cost that go into winning a game.
 Building fleets to fit inside the numbers that I'm seeing here shouldn't be the aim, as things like team coordination, abilitiy and fleet synergy matter far more.
 Winning games in Nebulous is a complicated business, and sometimes you just get stomped because of the risks you take.

+This post also fails at saying what are the best parts for the build, but unfortunately this isn't really in the battle report.

 However, on this, I think I do have some takeaways: